 Waldron had the perfect response: “But the problem I have with the piece and others like it is that it makes no serious attempt to really grapple with the reasons people choose to run hard events, or competitive events, or long, life-altering events, rather than convenient ones.
 People don’t run for no reason, they run for a variety of reasons, some simple and some complex, and like any other human behavior, people engage in it because they apply a calculus that convinces them that it’s worth it.”

 The last 5k I ran (and at this point there have only been two in my life) was 7 years ago.
 I wrote about the experience: “Less than 10 minutes in, I was saying to myself, “Shit!
 This hurts.
 I hate this!”
-A few minutes later I had decided nothing was worth hurting that bad for.
+A few minutes later I had decided nothing was worth this much pain.
 I would quit.
 I stepped off the course and stopped running.
 For the next few seconds, I tried to picture how I would unwind myself from this race.
 Walk back to the start?
 Walk to the finish?
 Good lord, how would that look.
 How long would that take?
 My husband was standing at the finish line waiting for me.
 Did it really hurt so bad that I couldn’t finish?
 No, it didn’t.
 I put my feet back on the course, stopped at the aid station for water and, cussed all the way to the finish line. . . in 3rd place for my age group.”

 Almost every year I try to convince myself I should run a 5k.
 They must be great for improving speed.
 It’s a nice way to set realistic expectations for other races scheduled that year.
 It’s only 3 miles.
 I hate the 5k.

 Last Saturday I ran a 5k.
 It set me back $15.
-There were no finish medals, no mile markers, no aid stations – although there were plenty of bagels, donuts, coffee, water, oranges and shirts for all.
-And I won a blueberry bush from the drawing at the end of the race.
+There were no finish medals, no mile markers, no aid stations – although there were plenty of bagels, donuts, coffee, water, oranges and shirts for all – and I won a blueberry bush from the drawing at the end of the race.

 My only training included testing a theory that riding my bicycle would fire up the fast twitch muscles as well as sprints at the track, so I’ve spent about one day each week cycling instead of running fast.
 Otherwise, I focused on maintaining fitness for a spring half marathon instead with 25-30 miles/week and one longish run of 10-12 miles.
 It’s been heavenly.

-So there I stood at the starting line last Saturday morning hoping for a finish just one minute slower, but knowing I’d be happy with a two-minute gain over 9 years.
+There I stood at the starting line last Saturday morning hoping for a finish just one minute slower, but knowing I’d be happy with a two-minute gain over 9 years.